antkillerfarm/antkillerfarm.github.com/_posts/2014-12-28-github_story.markdown

 ---
 layout: post
-title:  GitHub, Google Code, and other, BBR
+title:  GitHub, Google Code, and other
 category: technology
 ---